You may not be employed as a teacher in Alaska's public schools unless you have a valid Alaska teacher certificate. (Alaska Statute 14.20.010)

-Public schools in Alaska serve more than 130,000 students in 506 schools across 53 local school districts and Mount Edgecumbe High School, which is operated by the Department of Education and Early Development.
+Mount Edgecumbe High School, which is operated by the Department of Education and Early Development.

 About 10,000 full-time equivalent certified personnel staff Alaska’s public schools.The 53 Alaska school districts vary in size from over 49,000 students in the Anchorage School District to 23 students attending the Pelican City Schools.
 Thirty-three of the districts are city or borough entities, while twenty regional educational attendance area districts serve students in rural and remote settlements outside the cities and boroughs of the state.